cybroslabs/ouro-api-shared/gen/markdown/service-bulks-apiservice.md

 ## UpdateBulk

-Updates the bulk metadata.
+Updates the metadata of an existing bulk.
 The metadata is used to store additional information about the job.

 ```proto
 UpdateBulk(io.clbs.openhes.models.common.UpdateMetadata)